systeminit/si/DEVELOPING.md

 ### Bootstrapping Your Environment (1/5)

-First, ensure that Docker is installed on your machine and the `docker` executable is in your `PATH`ººº.
+First, ensure that Docker is installed on your machine and the `docker` executable is in your `PATH`.
 Then, for either running SI locally or developing SI, execute the following script:

 ```bash
 ./scripts/bootstrap.sh